mrgargsir/mrgargsir.github.io/README.md

 ## 📦 Download

-Check for Updated HEWP Tools Utility Available : [Click here for Latest Version](https://mrgargsir.github.io/HEWP-Excel-Addins/)
+Check for Updated Estimation & Billing Tools (HEWP Tools) Utility Available : [Click here for Latest Version](https://mrgargsir.github.io/HEWP-Excel-Addins/)

 # New installer
 Download and install onlineinstaller.exe, then follow the on-screen instructions.

 ---

-# 1. 🧩 HEWP Excel ADDins – Complete Toolkit for Haryana Engineering Works Portal (HEWP) by mrgargsir
+# 1. 🧩 Estimation & Billing Tools (HEWP Tools) Excel ADDins – Complete Toolkit for Estimation & Billing & Haryana Engineering Works Portal (HEWP) by mrgargsir

 **HEWPExcelADDins** is an all-in-one **Excel Add-In**  designed to streamline work on the **Haryana Engineering Works Portal (HEWP)**.
 It brings powerful automation, smart templates, and web shortcuts—making the workflow seamless for both **Contractors** and **Employees**.